One of the world's oldest cities, safe harbor, budget traveler, fado, pastel de nata

 12.12.2012 - 16.12.2012 16 °C

-I am pretty much awake when we arrive in Lisbon an hour ahead of schedule at 430 am and nothing is open, the buses aren't running yet or the metro, there is nowhere to sit inside, well this bus station is like an open air roof, drafty, we share a cab with a nice Portuguese guy, Dino, and hang out with him for a few hours at the main train station, he is catching the 8 o'clock train, going home for Christmas.
+I am pretty much awake when we arrive in Lisbon by bus from Seville an hour ahead of schedule at 430 am on Dec 11.
+Nothing is open, the buses aren't running yet or the metro, there is nowhere to sit inside, well this bus station is like an open air roof, drafty.
+We share a cab with a nice Portuguese guy, Dino, and hang out with him for a few hours at the main train station, he is catching the 8 o'clock train, going home for Christmas.
 Here they have coffee machines and seats inside and it is warm.

 We cab it over to our hotel at nine, they let us in, we crawl into our beds and try to warm up.
 At three we find a restaurant and eat our first meal in two days.
 I have steak and an egg, this is served with both rice and fries, and a beer.
 We try the custard tart and it is good, tomorrow I will have that with hot chocolate.